kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 for example `__VALUE__: __UNSET__`.
 This observation led us to favor using a key/value representation for all markers, which is slightly more verbose in the case of unsetting fields, but only requires developers learn a single representation for the marker to be able to use it in for all possible cases.

+### Escaping

+We considered escaping the marker field key, and started to prototype an implementation, but concluded that:

+- The marker key is already sufficiently unique that having it accidentally collide with a field name is a pathological concern.
+The only plausible collision would be if there was a need to "apply to an apply configuration".
+- If we ever need the ability to "apply to an apply configuration" in the future, we COULD add escaping, but building this without a plausible use case feels like over engineering.
+- Adding a performant unescaping pass to structured-merge-diff is complex and it effectively doubles the implementation effort of this KEP.